 Less noise from railways, industry and aviation

-More houses near the railway line network contributed to the increase in noise annoyance, but this was offset by quieter trains and rail grinding.
-Less noise annoyance from aviation is related to less noisy aircraft as well as changes in procedures for landing and take-off at some airports.
+Reduced traffic, quieter trains and rail grinding are major causes for the reduction in noise from railways.
+Less noise annoyance from aviation is related to less noisy aircrafts as well as changes in procedures for landing and take-off at some airports.

-Road traffic is the major source of noise pollution in Norway, and was responsible for nearly 80 per cent of total noise annoyance in 2007.
-There was a small increase in noise annoyance from road traffic from 1999 to 2007.
-More traffic is the main reason.
-Changes to engine and tire technology has helped to curb the rise in noise annoyance.
+Road traffic is the major source of noise pollution in Norway.
+More traffic contributes to increased noise from road traffic, but improvements in engine and tire technology helps to curb the rise in noise annoyance.